 Moving is a hassle, whether it's across town or across the country.
 But the process can be improved by prioritizing needs and working through each step until you've accomplished your goal.

 Before moving day, make sure you've set aside all the important papers you'll need, such as marriage certificates or divorce decrees, financial statements, birth certificates and Social Security cards, and keep them with you.
-You'll also need to arrange school transfers for your children (including transcripts and immunization records), fill out a change of address form at USPS.com or your local post office, and make sure your new address is noted on credit card accounts, subscriptions and IRS records.
+Even if you can access this information online, you can't always rely on cell service and there could be delays in activating new internet service.

 If you need to open a new bank account, make sure you transfer any funds from your old bank and close that account.
-Since your earnings might be different, you should update your monthly budget or create a new one.
+Since your earnings might be changing, you should update your monthly budget or create a new one.

 Edward Jones, its employees and financial advisors cannot provide tax or legal advice.
 You should consult your attorney or qualified tax advisor regarding your situation.